maphew/zadam-trilium-wiki/Links.md

 ## Opening links

 Since Trilium doesn't have separate view and edit modes (it's always edit mode), clicking on link doesn't open it.
-To open the link (both internal and external), just double click on it.
-External links will be opened in new tab.
+External links will be opened in a browser.

 ## Link map